 The US Food and Drug Administration (FDA) requires that all medical devices are identified with a unique device identifier (UDI), in both human and machine-readable forms.
-This system was put in place to enable healthcare providers and manufacturers to more quickly identify flawed devices, leading to faster recalls, and a reduction in medical errors.
+These UDI regulations were put in place to enable healthcare providers and manufacturers to more quickly identify flawed devices, leading to faster recalls, and a reduction in medical errors.

 UDIs are unique numeric or alphanumeric codes that consist of a device identifier (DI), which is a fixed identifier for the specific version or model of the device, and a production identifier (PI), which is a variable code that corresponds to either the lot, batch, serial number, expiration date, or date of production of the device.
 DI barcodes must be obtained from an FDA-accredited issuing agency, such as GS1, HIBCC, or ICCBBA.1